irmen/Pyro4/docs/source/clientcode.rst

 .. py:method:: then(callable [, *args, **kwargs])

     Add a callable to the call chain, to be invoked when the results become available.
     The result of the current call will be used as the first argument for the next call.
     Optional extra arguments can be provided via ``args`` and ``kwargs``.

+.. py:method:: iferror(errorhandler)

+    Specify the exception handler to be invoked (with the exception object as only argument) when asking for the result raises an exception.
+    If no exception handler is set, any exception result will be silently ignored (unless you explicitly ask for the value).
+Returns self so you can easily chain other calls.

 A simple piece of code showing an asynchronous method call::